 The new machine would be placed into service on January 1 and a full year of depreciation expense would be recorded on the financial statements during the first year.
-For income tax purposes our analyses uses a half-year of depreciation during the first year.
+For income tax purposes our analysis uses a half-year of depreciation during the first year.

 The relevant accrual basis of accounting amounts have been identified as follows (the relevant cash flow amounts will be shown later):